 Are Window Perches Safe For Cats?

 It can seem a little scary to let your cat play on something that’s only held up by a few suction cups, but window perches are quite safe when installed correctly.
 Before putting the bed up, make sure your window is clean.
 Dust and dirt can interrupt the seal and weaken your bed.
 Check your perch’s manual for special instructions.
 Some suction cups should be soaked in warm water before attaching, while others don’t need it.
 When attaching the bed, make sure any hanging wires are taut.
 Press gently on the perch to make sure the suction cups are gripping properly before you let your cat on.
-It’s recommended to remove, clean, and reattach them every 4-8 weeks to make sure the seal stays strong.
+It is recommended to remove, clean, and reattach them every 4-8 weeks to make sure the seal stays strong.

 Helping Your Cat Discover a New Window Perch